-Distinguished scholarships are ultimately awarded to students who articulate clear goals and demonstrate proven knowledge and experience—students who have the potential to change the world.
-But to become leaders and influencers on the global stage, students must first have the opportunity and means to experience and engage beyond their personal spheres.
+To become leaders and influencers on the global stage, students seeking distinguished scholarships must first have the opportunity and means to engage in extracurricular activities that will progressively grow their scholarly impact and competitiveness for distinguished scholarships.
 Unfortunately, many students face financial challenges that unfairly limit them while trying to attain these life-changing experiences.

 Enabling valuable experiences for WSU’s prospective distinguished scholars.